-FREE COVID-19 PROTOCOLS
+FREE COVID-19 PROTOCOLS AND VACCINE GUIDELINES

 As the Coronavirus continues to spread, more and more callers may be concerned with their symptoms.
 To address these concerns, Doctors Schmitt and Thompson have updated their Clinical Content to provide up-to-date COVID-19 protocols for triage nurses.
 TriageLogic is offering the COVID-19 Protocols for free to doctor’s offices and hospitals to efficiently triage those who may have been exposed or who are concerned about the virus.